Phototourism in Provence

 This is where Vincent painted his major works

-I also propose to do phototourism in the footsteps of the painter Vincent Van Gogh in Arles.
+I also suggest doing phototourism in the footsteps of the painter Vincent Van Gogh in Arles.

-With this exceptional light that drew the painter to Provence, we will capture the charm and architecture of this historic city.
+Thanks to this characteristic light which attracted the painter to Provence, we will capture the charm and architecture of this historic city.
 Its monuments, squares and old streets will serve as a backdrop for our images.
 With landscapes or even portraits, we will try to capture the colorful atmosphere that animates Vincent’s paintings.

-If you want to participate in this visit which lasts 3 hours, thank you to send me a message on the contact page.
-I will try to find a date according to your availability.
+If you would like to join this 3-hour tour, please send me a message on the contact page I will try to adapt to your calendar to agree on a date.

 .